 You’re Eating Too Many Highly Processed Foods

 Solution?
 Steer clear from fatty, highly processed foods, which (if eaten in excess) may keep you from your goal of a flat stomach.
-Instead consume good fats from foods such as fish (salmon is my fave!), nuts, seeds and avocados in.
+Instead, consume good fats from foods such as fish (salmon is my fave!), nuts, seeds and avocados.
 Even though eating good fats can be far better than eating bad ones, it is still important that you eat these in healthy, balanced amounts to help achieve your health and fitness goals.

 Love, Kayla xx